ko9x/surgery/readme.md

 * I switched from postgres to mysql mainly to use Sequel Pro

-* The volumes path is "./cutin-db2:/var/lib/mysql" because the database container kept going into a restart loop
+* The volumes path is "./cutin-db2:/var/lib/postgres" because the database container kept going into a restart loop
     * My solution was to keep changing the name
         * initially it was cutin-database then cutin-db then cutin-db1 and finally cutin-db2
             * I'm sure there is a better way but I just wanted to get this working
+                * I don't think this is a thing anymore after changing to mysql

 * To do a console log or infoLog in Laravel you use this syntax `\Log::info('This is the RegisterController', [$user]);`
     * You will note that the first argument is a string but the second argument is a variable wrapped in square brackets.
 This is because laravel expects that second argument to be an array.
     * To view your infoLog navigate to storage/logs/laravel.log
         * This file will update when you hit an endpoint that causes your infoLog to run.

-* In order to use Auth::routes() method we needed to install laravel ui
-    * We did so with this command `composer require laravel/ui`
-        * Then to generate the Auth UI we ran this command `php artisan ui bootstrap --auth`
-            * Then we need to run `npm install && npm run dev` which requires node.
-So I added node to the Dockerfile and rebuilt
-                * We may need to run `npm install && npm run dev` every time we rebuild since laravel/ui is part of the composer.json and not part of the Dockerfile.
-                    * But I am not sure.
-Maybe the build command runs what is in the composer.json?